hamidgasmi/training.computerscience.cloud.aws/README.md

 <details>
 <summary>Route table (RT)</summary>

-- Description:
 - It controls what the VPC router does with subnet Outbound traffic
 - It's a collection of Routes:
  	- They're used when traffic from a subnet arrives at the VPC router
  	- They contain a destination and a target
 	- Traffic is forwarded to the target if its destination matches the route's destination
  	- Default Routes (0.0.0.0/0 IPv4 and ::/0 IPv6) could be added
 - A route Target can be:
  	- An IP @ or
  	- An AWS networking object: Egress-Only G., IGW, NAT G., Network Interface, Peering Connection, Transit G., Virtual Private G.,...
 - Location: -
 - Types:
 	- Local Route: